robotpy/robotpy-docs/frameworks/magicbot.rst

     class MyRobot(MagicRobot):

-        shooter = Shooter
+        shooter: Shooter
         shooter_cfg = ShooterConfig(param1=1, param2=2, param3=3)

     class Shooter:
-        cfg = ShooterConfig
+        cfg: ShooterConfig

         def execute(self):
             # you can access self.cfg.param1, self.cfg.param2, etc...

-Like component creation, you can alternatively use Python 3.6 variable annotations to declare variables to be injected:
+Like component creation, there is a Python 3.5 compatible syntax that uses assignment to declare variables to be injected:

 .. code-block:: python

     class Elevator:
-        motor: wpilib.Talon
+        motor = wpilib.Talon

         def execute(self):
             # self.motor is the Talon instance created in MyRobot.createObjects

     class MyRobot(MagicRobot):
-        elevator: Elevator
+        elevator = Elevator

         def createObjects(self):
             self.elevator_motor = wpilib.Talon(1)

+This syntax is similarly deprecated and will be removed once Python 3.5 support is dropped.

 Variable injection in magicbot is one of its most useful features, take advantage of it in creative ways!